Fall Protection Strategies For Imetco Standing Seam Roofs

 Fall Protection for SS Panel (Snaplock)

-However, the Ridge Pro allows you to bypass the seams entirely by hooking securely over the roof peak on non-curved panels.
-This option gives your crew a reliable, non-penetrating tie-off point from the moment they step off the ladder.
-Using this system ensures that you are following OSHA standards and keeping your workers 100% tied off without risking damage to the symmetrical snap-on caps or the weathertight sealant inside them.
+- Ridge Pro Recommendation: The Ridge Pro allows you to bypass the seams entirely by hooking securely over the roof peak on non-curved panels.
+This option gives your crew a reliable, non-penetrating tie-off point from the moment they step off the ladder while avoiding damage to the caps.

-It is also important to remember that curved SS Panel installations add a layer of complexity to any fall protection plan.
-Generally, standard SSRA and Ridge Pro products are not suitable for curved sections due to the variable angles and swing-fall risks involved.
-For any curved roof, a thorough on-site inspection by a trained safety professional is a mandatory step to establish a specialized strategy that protects both the workers and the integrity of the curved metal.
+- CRITICAL WARNING: Curved SS Panel installations add complexity to any fall protection plan.
+Generally, standard SSRA and Ridge Pro products are not suitable for curved sections due to variable angles and swing-fall risks.
+For any curved roof, a thorough on-site inspection by a trained safety professional is mandatory.

 Standing Seam Metal Roof Anchor Panel Compatibility For 18-22 Gauge IMETCO Panels